cekrem/cekrem.github.io/content/posts/starting-small-with-elm-a-widget-approach.md

 import Browser
 import Html exposing (..)
-import Testemonials
+import Testimonials

 main : Program String Model Msg main =
-    {-| I'm using Browser.element instead of Browser.application to control
+    {- I'm using Browser.element instead of Browser.application to control
         only _part_ of the DOM with Elm.
 Browser.sandbox would also often suffice, but it doesn't support HTTP requests. -}
     Browser.element